Of course they do! Cancer treatment is a business after all!

 Hey You,

-Yeah, you.
-You, with the big heart.
-Or brain.
-Or wallet.
-Or voice.
+voice.
 Or all of the above.
 Or even just some of the above.
 I’m talking to you.

 I have a proposition for you.